 Success in today's age of medicine starts with primary prevention.
 Within the current health care climate, it is impossible to practice without devoting attention to the surrounding community.
-Through many affiliations with partner organizations, the UPMC Shadyside Family Medicine Residency Program readily fulfills its responsibility to the community.
+Through many affiliations with partner organizations, UPMC Shadyside Family Medicine Residency Program readily fulfills its responsibility to the community.

 Student Health Experience

-Residents participate in office hours at the Carnegie Mellon University (CMU) Student Health Center on a rotating basis as their schedule allows, with direct supervision from our faculty.
+Residents participate in office hours at Carnegie Mellon University (CMU) Student Health Center on a rotating basis as their schedule allows, with direct supervision from our faculty.
 There, residents will care for acute and chronic medical issues related to the college patient.

 Health Care for the Underserved